billxbf/Arxplorer/README.md

 python run.py --fast_mode=False
 ```

+## Disclaimer
+This ranker is soooo biased and I'm pretty sure some cool papers are missed.
+But I feel it helpful in capturing part of the works I regret to miss.

 ## Next Step
 I'll create a Tweeter Bot soon to serve this project into daily feed.
 Feel free to contact me @billxbf for suggestions or contribute to more features, faster pipelines etc :)